Bank of America Private Bank: Adding Services

 U.S. Trust was created as a financial company to serve both institutions and individuals by acting as executor and trustee of their funds.
 At a time when trusts were rare, the concept was innovative.
 By 1886 the company had established itself as a reputable and stable financial institution.

 In the mid-1800s, U.S. Trust had a list of wealthy clients and played a role in major construction projects including railroads and the Panama Canal.
 Many of the company's corporate clients issued securities to finance these initiatives, allowing U.S. Trust to serve as corporate trustee.
 The boom in industry and enterprise also helped to grow U.S. Trust's business in managing personal trusts.
 In the 1880s and 90s U.S. Trust clients included William Waldorf Astor, Jay Gould and Oliver Harriman.

 U.S. Trust withstood a number of financial crises throughout the latter half of the 1800s and into the 1900s.
 By 1928 it had more than $1 billion in trusted assets and led competitors by a considerable margin.
-An emphasis on stability helped it navigate the Wall Street Crash of 1929 and subsequent depression.
+An emphasis on stability helped it navigate the Wall Street Crash of 1929 and subsequent depression, though a late 1934 theft of treasury bills by a French-based crime syndicate attracted federal attention, though its employees were fully exonerated from any role in the crime.
 The company began to introduce more personalized services including advising clients on schools and careers for their children.
 In 1958 U.S. Trust launched its first advertisements in society pages of newspapers, The New Yorker and the programs of the Metropolitan Opera and the New York Philharmonic Society.